authzed/authzed-node/README.md

 Because of the verbosity of these types, we recommend writing your own functions/methods to create these types from your existing application's models.

+The `create` method on generated classes takes attributes as input and defaults unspecified attributes to their empty value.
+This allows you to create request messages, for example, by specifying only relevant fields and leaves optional fields empty.

 ```js
 import { v1 } from '@authzed/authzed-node';